-Budgeted cost: £17,940
+Budgeted cost: £16,225

 Activity Evidence that supports this approach Challenge number(s) addressed Early reading targeted intervention groups and 1:1 support Interventions targeted at specific needs and knowledge gaps can be an effective method to support lower-attaining pupils.
 1, 2, 3, 4 Increased accessibility to high quality texts.
 Interventions targeted at specific needs and knowledge gaps can be an effective method to support lower-attaining pupils.
-1,2&3 Phonics intervention groups in Y2, 3 and 4.
+1, 2 & 3 Phonics intervention groups in Y2, 3 and 4.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1, 2, 3, 4 Pre-teaching of subject specific vocabulary There is a strong evidence base that suggests oral language interventions, including dia- logic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1, 2, 3 Practical reinforcement of mathematical concepts.
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and_2.pdf (publish- ing.service.gov.uk) 1, 2, 3, 4 Engaging with the National Tutoring Pro- Tuition targeted at specific needs and knowledge gaps can be an effective 4 gramme to provide a blend of tuition, mentoring and school- led tutoring for pupils whose education has been most impacted by the pandemic.
-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers. method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Educa- tion Endowment Foundation EEF -- --- --
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1, 2, 3, 4 Pre-teaching of subject specific vocabulary.
+Whole Class strategies for improving speech and language There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1, 2, 3

+Practical reinforcement of mathematical concepts.
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: 1, 2, 3, 4 Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk)